LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/windows/index.md

 * Database with collation `Latin1_General_100_CI_AI` or `Latin1_General_CI_AI`.
 * Credentials corresponding to a user with `db_owner` role.

+If you need help preparing the database, [click here](../prepare-database.md).

 <a name="install-aspnet-core" />

 ## Installation